Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 We are all set and can make the cube from this file and extract the spectrum.
 But before that, further fine flagging can be done on these subtracted visibilities could be done.
 If the selfcal process used coarser resolution file, the same set of flagging process done during the selfcal process on source coarse.ms file should be repeated, for which one can follow the task created by Aditya Chowdhury, NCRA (https://github.com/chowdhuryaditya/repeatflag).
 The command to use is repeatflag(visfrom=’source coarse.ms’,visto=’source.ms’).
 We skip this for the tutorial dataset.

 Another essential step is to perform flagging by averaging, i.e. average over time (by large arbitrary value, say 1e8 s) and with iteration of baseline, browse through the amp (corrected) vs frequency for the source.ms.contsub visibilities.
 Flag the channels in baselines with unusually high amp, ideally the amplitudes must be close to 0 as they are subtracted visibilities.
 Next average channels (say 40) and browse through time vs amp (corrected) data with baseline iteration and flag faulty timestamps.
-This is also the standard procedure to reduce the ripples in baseline in the final spectra extracted from image cube
+This is also the standard procedure to reduce the ripples in baseline in the final spectra extracted from image cube.

 Make the image cube and extract the spectra